EsotericSoftware/spine-runtimes/spine-ts/README.md

 1. Download the Spine Runtimes source using [git](https://help.github.com/articles/set-up-git) or by downloading it [as a zip](https://github.com/EsotericSoftware/spine-runtimes/archive/master.zip).
 2. To use only the core library without rendering support, include the `build/spine-core.js` file in your project.
 3. To use the WebGL backend, include the `spine-webgl.js` file in your project.
-4. To use the Canvas backend, include the `spine-canvas.js` file in your project.
+4. To use the Widget, include `spine-widget.js` file in your project.

 All `*.js` files are self-contained and include both the core and respective backend classes.